 The data service

-A data-exchange layer fronted by an API that allows reading and writing of measurements by users and clients with appropriate permission.
-A measurement is a combination of date-time-range, type, and value, for example a blood pressure measurement.
+A data-exchange layer fronted by an API that allows reading and writing of measurements and FHIR resources by users and clients with appropriate permission.